-$$EO = (M_R U)^3 U (M_R^{-1} U)^3 U.$$ (1.5)
+$$EO = (M_R U)^3 U (M_R^{-1} U)^3 U. (1.5)$$

-This move effects exactly four cubies: uf and ub.
+This move effects exactly four cubies: ub, ul, df, and db.

-- 59. By doing EO a number of times, determine the impact of this move on the ub, ul, df, and db cubies. - 60.
-Draw arrows on the cube in Figure 1.13 to show how EO reorients cubies. - 61.
-What is the order of the move EO? - 62.
+- 75. By doing EO a number of times, determine the impact of this move on the ub, ul, df, and db cubies - 76.
+Draw arrows on the cube in Figure 1.14 to show how EO reorients cubies. - 77.
+What is the order of the move EO? - 78.
 Use EO and $M_2$ to try to fix the position of the remaining four corners of your cube.
 These moves will suffice you can convince yourself later.
 Get help from peers if needed.
 Then ...
-Celebrate!! - 63.
+Celebrate!! - 79.
 Classroom Discussion: What were some of the challenges you encountered in working only with the limited tools given in the Investigations?
 How did you manage to overcome them?

-1.6 Speed-cubing, Feet-cubing, and other Competitions
+1.8 Speed-cubing, Feet-cubing, and other Competitions

 The first Rubik's Cube competition took place in Hungary in 1982.
 Since then, many different competitions have been taking place all over the world; see www.speedcubing.com for recent and upcoming events.
-In addition to "regular" speed-cubing, there are also "blindfolded" and "one-handed" competitions, as well as competitions where you can only use your feet (see Figure 1.14).
+In addition to "regular" speed-cubing, there are also "blindfolded" and "one-handed" competitions, as well as competitions where you can only use your feet (see Figure 1.15).